Medical plans don’t include the mention of “routine” MRI screenings for a brain aneurysm.

 Though you won’t find a recommendation for annual brain aneurysm screenings in your medical plan’s booklet, annual MRI’s are recommended for those individuals who are at high risk.

-“The prevalence of brain aneurysm by radiographic and autopsy series ranges from 0.4 to 6.0 percent,” says Farhan Siddiq, MD, co-medical director of Stroke and Cerebrovascular Disease, and endovascular neurosurgeon, Texas Health Fort Worth.
+“The prevalence of brain aneurysm by radiographic and autopsy series ranges from 0.4 to 6.0 percent,” says Farhan Siddiq, MD, a neurosurgeon with University of Missouri Health Care.

-“In the adult population, without any risk factors, two percent may have an unruptured aneurysm,” says Dr. Siddiq, a member of North Texas Neurosurgical & Spine Center, a Texas Health Physicians Group practice.
+“In the adult population, without any risk factors, two percent may have an unruptured aneurysm,” says Dr. Siddiq.

 “The most effective and safe test for screening is an MR-angiogram.”